 After all the parameters are confirmed, click [Start] to start data collection.
-The static data is recording as shown in Figure 4.22.
+The static data is recording as shown in the above figure.

 Note: Static Survey and Device Debug cannot be used at the same time.
-Please turn off Device Debug as shown in Figure 3.45 Device Info interface manually before recording static data.
+Please turn off Device Debug as shown in Figure 3.49 manually before recording static data.